KMathisGit/Personal-Blog/src/blog/2026-01-13-building-stegasaur-hiding-files-in-plain-sight.md

 Steganography is the practice of concealing information within other non-secret data.
 The word itself comes from Greek: "steganos" (covered) and "graphein" (writing).
 Unlike cryptography which scrambles data to make it unreadable, steganography hides data so that observers don't even know secret information exists.

-In digital steganography, we can hide data in various media files—images, audio, video, or even text.
+In digital steganography, we can hide data in various media files such as images, audio, video, or even text.
 For Stegasaur, I focused on images because they're ubiquitous and offer plenty of space to hide data without noticeable visual changes.

 The key insight is that image files contain far more data than our eyes can perceive.
 By making tiny, imperceptible changes to pixel values, we can embed our own data without anyone noticing.